 Check Capital has created graphs which illustrate how the stock market works.
-For each of our holdings, we present two graphs revealing company performance over a period of up to 20 years.
+For each of our holdings, we present two graphs revealing company performance over a period usually more than 20 years.

 The top graph shows stock prices and earnings per share.
 A decade on this graph is often long enough for you to see the close relationship between company earnings and stock appreciation.

 The bottom graph plots stock price divided by earnings, a ratio known as the “P/E”.
 Note how dramatically the P/E for a particular stock varies over time.
 Obviously, all other things being equal, it is advisable to invest in a stock when it trades at a relatively undervalued level.
 Since the stock price and earnings lines track each other over time, when you find a significant gap between these two lines, the stock price is likely undervalued or overvalued.